 Can’t travel this year?
 Never fear!
 You and your sweetie can have a romantic Thanksgiving for two.
 With our planning tips and menu, you’ll be cooking (or ordering out) in a breeze.
 Make memories for just the two of you this year!

 How to Host a Perfect Thanksgiving for Two

 Thanksgiving is one of the best celebrations of the year.
 It’s a time when everyone gathers with their loved ones or with family to be grateful and give thanks.
 If you’ve ever looked around at the internet for Thanksgiving inspiration, it may be discouraging when planning a meal for two.

 You’ll find that most of the ultimate Thanksgiving guides tend to focus on Thanksgiving for a crowd or larger families.
 But what if you aren’t spending Thanksgiving with your family this year or you only have two people?
 If you’re only eating for two this year, here is a complete guide.
 And don’t be discouraged!
 Spending a day together being thankful is a wonderful way to spend the holiday.

 Make a simple menu for you and your partner.

 When planning your Thanksgiving meal, don’t overcomplicate things.
 Keep things simple and stick with simple dishes that won’t overwhelm anyone who has to make them.

-A good rule of thumb to use when planning your meal is this: one main course, two sides, one dessert.
+A good rule of thumb to use when planning your meal is this: one main course, two sides, and one dessert.
 This will make things simple and give you some direction as to what to make.
-Your Thanksgiving for two menu shouldn’t be overwhelming.
+Your diminutive menu shouldn’t be overwhelming.